Roof condition and quality

 Functioning and adequate appliances

-Beyond the HVAC system and other major appliances, the home inspector will check all of the other large appliances in the home for safety and quality, such as the oven and range, refrigerator and freezer, washing machine and dryer (if present), and other such systems.
+Beyond the HVAC system and other major appliances, the home inspector will check all of the other large appliances in the home for safety and quality.
+These items include the oven and range, refrigerator and freezer, washing machine and dryer (if present), as well as other such systems.

-In addition, they will likely test and check for smoke detectors and carbon monoxide detectors, to make sure that the home abides by all local, municipal, and state regulations for smoke and fire detection, and fire safety.
+They will also test and check for smoke detectors and carbon monoxide detectors to make sure that the home abides by all local, municipal, and state regulations for smoke and fire detection, and fire safety.

 During the entire home inspection process, the home inspector will be looking at the integrity of the homes major systems.
 Most of these are expensive to replace – but they will also be looking at the general state of the home.
 This is to help give you an adequate assessment of its general condition and how well it has been maintained.

 While many smaller home maintenance projects, such as repainting, replacing toilets and bathtubs, replacing baseboard, and other minor repairs are quite inexpensive, the costs can mount up over time.
 If the owner has deferred maintenance on many parts of the home, and it’s not in the best condition, you may have to spend quite a bit of money restoring it over the next few years, as the property continues to deteriorate.